 For more information about Brian, please visit his website Liberating Awareness.

 See his schedule of retreats and other related activities.

-Cathy Small if a Professor of Anthropology and author, who has been practicing vipassana meditation since 1999.
-She has participated in more than a dozen extended meditation retreats in Nepal and the U.S., focusing on awareness and concentration.
-Cathy co-teaches a six-week course in mindfulness every semester for faculty and staff at Northern Arizona University, and offers a mindfulness course for prisoners at the Coconino County jail.
+Cathy Small is an author and retired professor of anthropology who has been practicing vipassana meditation for more than twenty years.
+She has completed numerous extended meditation retreats focusing on awareness, loving kindness, and concentration in the U.S. and Asia, and has taught meditation since 2010.
+She currently co-teaches a six-week course in mindfulness every semester for FIMC and Northern Arizona University, and offers a mindfulness course for inmates at the Coconino County jail.